-2. Vibrator: the vocal chords.
+2. Vibrator: the vocal cords.

 3. Resonator: head, nasal and throat cavities.

-4. Articulator: palate, teeth, lips and tongue
+4. Articulator: palate, teeth, lips, and tongue

 The tuning fork can be used to explain the power and quality of a singing resonance.
 When the tuning fork is vibrated, you can only see the vibration though you cannot be able to hear anything especially if you hold it in the air.
 But if the tuning fork is placed on the table, a plate, a violin’s bridge or glass, it will produce tones that can be heard from a longer distance.

-In the same way, you cannot hear the vocal chords on its own without the assistance of other elements.
+In the same way, you cannot hear the vocal cords on its own without the assistance of other elements.
 Vocal organs vibrate combining with vibrations in the head and nasal cavities, which makes up the resonance chambers.
 This is where the sound is developed and can be heard in its thrown distance and in tonal quality and the color it is formed.
 However, this will depend on each person.